-DuLaney’s expertise has been featured in numerous interviews for magazines, radio, newspaper, and TV, including The Rachael Ray Show, People Magazine, Family Circle, Women's Home Journal, Every Day with Rachel Ray, Martha Stewart Radio, 1010 WINS, NBC, ABC, PIX, FOX, CW 11, NY1, and the Wendy Williams Show.
+DuLaney can be seen promoting creativity on national TV as the World’s Most Famous Gift Wrap Artist.
+His expertise has been featured in numerous interviews for magazines, radio, newspaper, and TV, including CBS Sunday Morning, The Rachael Ray Show, People Magazine, Family Circle, Women's Home Journal, Every Day with Rachel Ray, Martha Stewart Radio, 1010 WINS, NBC, ABC, PIX, FOX, CW 11, NY1, and the Wendy Williams Show, among many others.
 In 2008, DuLaney received national recognition when he was crowned the Scotch Brand’s “Most Gifted Wrapper.”
 During this annual national gift-wrapping contest, he was tasked with the challenge of wrapping several odd-shaped gifts, including—as the finale—a baby grand piano.
-As the winner, DuLaney was featured on Good Morning America and the Bonnie Hunt Show (where he gift-wrapped a producer), among many other national and local media outlets.
+As the winner, DuLaney was featured on Good Morning America and the Bonnie Hunt Show (where he gift-wrapped a producer).
 His diverse artistic interests span from fashion to the circus arts to fine photography.
 He is also currently working on Letters from Lucky, a book that chronicles 18 years worth of letters from a mentor to his protégé on the importance of art and creative living.